kubernetes-sigs/azurefile-csi-driver/deploy/example/snapshot/README.md

 # Azure File Snapshot and Restore feature

-> Important: `Storage File Data Privileged Contributor` must be granted to the CSI driver controller identity for volume snapshot restore; otherwise, the driver will utilize an SAS key for the restore data copy / volume cloning operation.
+> Important: For volume snapshot restore against storage accounts with firewall, private endpoint, or `publicNetworkAccess=Disabled` using `useDataPlaneAPI: "oauth"`, grant `Storage File Data Privileged Contributor` to the CSI driver controller identity on the storage account.
+Otherwise, the driver will fall back to SAS-based auth for the restore data copy / volume cloning operation.

 > Restoring an NFS file share snapshot is supported starting from CSI driver version v1.33.4 or later.